Katrin Wolf

 Artist Pointer is critically questioning the role of the artist in a process of exhibiting digital art, no matter if existing of software only or if the work became physical through digital manufacturing, like 3D printing, 3D milling or laser-cutting.
 Any work that is creating digital files have this huge benefit of being distributed through […]

-[fvplayer src=wp-content/uploads/2013/05/scherenschnitt_Tfass_fin_Take_this_001.flv width=“622″ height=“400″] These animations are prototypes that result from participating in an interdisciplinary European funded research and development project that was a collboration between the Jewish Museum Berlin and the University of Applied Science (HTW) Berlin.
-My responsibility concerned any visual media content, including storyboard development, media production, and interaction design. […]
+In 2007 and 2008, I designed and produced about 200 animations as a result from participating in an interdisciplinary European funded research and development project that was a collaboration between the Jewish Museum Berlin and the University of Applied Science (HTW) Berlin.
+My responsibility concerned any visual media content, including storyboard development, media production, […]

 This paper explores how microgestures can allow us to execute a secondary task, for example controlling mobile applications, without interrupting the manual primary task, for instance, driving a car.
 In order to design microgestures iteratively, we interviewed sports- and physiotherapists while asking them to use task related props, such as a steering wheel, […]